Skip to main content

 PEAK OIL FAQ

-What About Additional Drilling, New Technology, and Biofuels?
+What About Additional Drilling, Biofuels, etc.?

-People always want to believe that our presidents, senators, representatives, governors, regulators, and scientists will solve any problems that pop up, that all will remain well, and that we personally don't have to worry about problems such "where will oil come from in the future."
-When it comes to Peak Oil, the supposed "magic-bullet solutions" abound and are touted regularly by public officials:
+People always want to believe that our presidents, senators, representatives, governors, regulators, and scientists will solve any problems that pop up, that all will remain well, and that we personally don't have to worry about knotty problems such as "where will oil come from in the future?"
+Oh, if it were only so.

 • "The 'Hydrogen Economy' will produce totally clean energy from the most plentiful resource in the universe, hydrogen."

-• "The tar sands in Canada and the oil shale in the American West have more oil than Saudi Arabia."
+• "The tar sands in Canada and the oil shale deposits in the American West have more oil than Saudi Arabia."

 • "We all need to drive hybrids."